ajoslin103/fabric-layers-core/README.md

 ## Applications

 ### `vue-layers`
-A Vue app for building Vue components that use fabric-layers-core.
+A Vue app for building Vue components that will use fabric-layers-core.

+### `react-vue-electron`
+An Electron app with Vue and React where that will use fabric-layers-core.

 ## Getting Started